Physical Therapist Assistant (Associate of Applied Science, A.A.S.)

 Four semesters and two summer sessions compose the program.
 Upon graduation, students receive the Associate of Applied Science degree.
 PTA students are encouraged to consider the advantages of obtaining a bachelor's degree from Missouri Western.

-Admission to the program is limited and must be made independently to the university and to the PTA program.
+Admission to the program is limited to one cohort of twenty students every fall.
 Admission to the university does not guarantee admission to the program.
-Selection is competitive and is based on applicants' grades, ACT (TEAS or SAT) scores, completion of the Missouri high school core program or equivalent, science and math preparation, letters of recommendation, personal essays, and observation of physical therapy in practice.
+Selection is competitive and is based on applicants' grades, ACT (or TEAS or SAT) scores, completion of the Missouri high school core program or equivalent, science and math preparation, letters of recommendation, personal essays, and observation of physical therapy in practice.
+Application information is available online at www.missouriwestern.edu/pta.
+Application deadline is March 1st.

 |PTA 100||Introduction to Physical Therapy||1|